nitinjaswal/IdentityServer/README.md

-This project demonstrates how to set up IdentityServer with Duende IdentityServer to secure APIs and authenticate uses
+This project demonstrates how to set up IdentityServer with Duende IdentityServer to secure APIs and authenticate users

 This solution inlcudes:
 1. IdentityServer - Authentication and Authorization Server